lukemelas/image-paragraph-captioning/README.md

 * Preprocess captions for training (part 1):
   * Download `spacy` English tokenizer with `python -m spacy download en`
   * First, convert the text into tokens: 'scripts/prepro\_text.py'
-  * Next, preprocess the tokens into a vocabulary (and map infrequent words to an `UNK` token):
+  * Next, preprocess the tokens into a vocabulary (and map infrequent words to an `UNK` token) with the following command.
+Note that image/vocab information is stored in `data/paratalk.json` and caption data is stored in `data/paratalk\_label.h5`
 ```bash
 python scripts/prepro_labels.py --input_json data/captions/para_karpathy_format.json --output_json data/paratalk.json --output_h5 data/paratalk
 ```
-  * Note that image/vocab information is stored in `data/paratalk.json` and caption data is stored in `data/paratalk\_label.h5`
 * Preprocess captions into a coco-captions format for calculating CIDER/BLEU/etc:
   *  Run 'scripts/prepro\_captions.py'
   *  There should be 14,575/2487/2489 images and annotations in the train/val/test splits